 If you had asked most people what gluten was 10 years ago, there is a good chance you wouldn’t have even known what it was; I didn’t.
-But, in recent years, gluten has gone from being an unknown to a pesky culprit that a great deal of people are trying to eliminate from their lives.
+But, in recent years, gluten has gone from being an unknown to a pesky culprit that a lot of people are trying to eliminate from their lives.
 So what exactly is gluten and why is it so often associated with thyroid conditions?

 What is Gluten?

 Gluten is a form of protein that is found in wheat and other grains, such as, grains and barley.
 Gluten is responsible for the elasticity of dough, as well as, its ability to rise and delectable chewy texture.
 That being said, many studies have cited the negative effects that gluten has on the body.
 Many people are sensitive to gluten.
-One of the most popular reasons that people switch to a gluten free diet is related to thyroid disease.
+One of the most popular reasons that people switch to a gluten-free diet is related to thyroid disease.

 The Relationship Between Gluten and the Thyroid